sillsdev/ptx2pdf/docs/documentation/figures.md

 - `p` Include in print publications.
 - `w` Include in web page presentations of the text.

-### x-mirror Attribute
+### mirror Attribute

 Sometimes the people in the picture are just looking the wrong way.
 Sometimes it would be good to have the picture mirrored.
 In fact you might want it mirrored only on left, or right pages or both.
-The `x-mirrored` tells the ptx macros when to mirror the picture.
+The `mirror` tells the ptx macros when to mirror the picture.
 The possible values are:

 - `odd` Mirror on odd pages